skyzyx/resume/README.md

 >
 > You don’t pull solutions out of your back pocket, but you look at data and let data inform your decisions. […] Also, you've shown flexibility and changed direction when needed.
 You and I mostly agree [about a topic].
 You have demonstrated willingness to help in such cases.
 >
 > As grateful as I am for the previous year, I am even more excited about the year to come.
 You have a great foundation to build on. […] I'd like you to be in the business of making others motivated to continue learning and do great work.
-I'd like you to continue coaching and mentoring and leading from behind.
-2020 will present a lot of opportunities for your growth in this regard.

 ### [Will Curran](https://www.linkedin.com/in/wscurran/)